PuLs4r1203/FreeCAD_Cut_view/README.md

   A dialog will open, giving you the option to delete the entire group.

 <img src="images/select_04.png" width="1100" alt="Select a cut_view_[Letter]-group"/>
-- Select a cut_[Letter]-group and run the macro again to delete a cutview

 ---